 Some of these policies are a good supplement to regular major medical health insurance.
 But most of them are not a good option to serve as stand-alone medical coverage – except short-term health insurance.

-Short-term coverage is the closest thing you can get to “real” health insurance if you find yourself needing to purchase a policy outside of open enrollment.
-Most plans last from one to six months, although in some states, short-term plans are available with a duration of 364 days.
+Short-term coverage is the closest thing you can get to “real” health insurance if you find yourself needing to purchase a policy outside of open enrollment without a qualifying event.
+Most short-term plans last from one to six months, although in some states, short-term plans are available with a duration of 364 days.
 (The definition of a short-term plan is a duration of less than 12 months.)
 They are not renewable, but many states and carriers allow consumers to purchase two consecutive short-term policies.

 For people who are healthy and don’t have pre-existing conditions, short-term policies function basically the same way many health insurance policies used to before the ACA’s reforms were introduced.
 And compared with the premiums for ACA-compliant individual major medical plans, short-term policies are far less expensive.

 Although premium subsidies are not available for short-term plans, the retail prices on these policies are very affordable.
-(If your income makes you eligible for the ACA’s premium subsidies, make sure you enroll in a plan through your state’s exchange when 2015 open enrollment begins in November.)
+(If your income makes you eligible for the ACA’s premium subsidies, it’s essential that you enroll through your state’s exchange during open enrollment; otherwise, you’re missing out on comprehensive health insurance and a tax credit.)

 Lifetime maximums of $750,000 to $2 million are common on short-term plans.
 While this is not as good as regular individual insurance plans that no longer have annual or lifetime benefit caps, it’s roughly similar to a lot of the plans that were available just a few years ago in the individual market.